mmchaney/glint/README.md

 ### Glint
 A tiny HTML5 video player for Chrome/Safari/FF4/Opera10/IE9.
-See the [VideoSketch](http://markusmessnerchaney.com/videosketch) for a demo.

 ### Usage
 Include `glint.js` in your page and wrap video elements the following way: